Myofascial Pain Syndrome: Treatment & Prevention

 Stretch the muscle daily to ensure that there are in a relaxed state and also avoid cramps.
 Other ways to avoid the syndrome is to avoid re-injury if you might have had a serious injury in the past because it makes you susceptible to the syndrome.
 It is important to take a break and stretch the muscle no matter how small the motion is.
 It will help to prevent the syndrome

-Many critical and serious diseases like obesity, congestive heart failure as well as renal failure do have their recommended diet.
-Considering this facts, scientific information together with clinical observation in recent years has observed that chronic pain like myofascial pain syndrome also need recommended diet.
-Although, till date myofascial pain syndrome has not officially gotten a recommended diet but there are some classes of diet that has been proven to be helpful in the treatment of the syndrome.
+Many critical and serious diseases like obesity, congestive heart failure as well as a renal failure do have their recommended diet.
+Considering these facts, scientific information together with clinical observation in recent years has observed that chronic pain like myofascial pain syndrome also needs a recommended diet.
+Although to date, myofascial pain syndrome has not officially gotten a recommended diet there are some classes of diet that has been proven to be helpful in the treatment of the syndrome.
 The following are the recommended kinds of diet.

-There are four major theories that states why a patient with myofascial pain syndrome should take high-protein diet.
+There are four major theories that state why a patient with myofascial pain syndrome should take a high-protein diet.

-- Muscle-cartilage is built by protein: Much amino acids are required in order to build up the muscle.
-Amino acid is one major building block of the body and is needed for the development of cartilage and intervertebral discs.
+- Muscle-cartilage is built by protein: Many amino acids are required in order to build up the muscle.
+An amino acid is one major building block of the body and is needed for the development of cartilage and intervertebral discs.

 - Protein decreases inflammation: Food with protein content such as fish and green vegetable has anti-inflammatory agents.

-Some of the sources that was used while conducting our research.
+Some of the sources that were used while conducting our research.

 The primary objective of this article is to inform.
-Everything that is written here is gotten from a painstaking scientific research from several sources.
-Although this information is wisely search upon, it does not take the place of a professional medical advice.
-I strongly advice that if you are suffering from myofascial pain syndrome or you are experiencing some signs and symptoms you should go talk to your doctor.
+Everything that is written here is gotten from painstaking scientific research from several sources.
+Although this information is wisely searched upon, it does not take the place of professional medical advice.
+I strongly advise that if you are suffering from myofascial pain syndrome or you are experiencing some signs and symptoms you should go talk to your doctor.
 Do not make the content of this article your professional adviser.